Download This Sample

 Sign Me Up

-The emu is the second-biggest living fledgling by stature, after its ratite relative, the ostrich.
+The emu is the second-biggest living bird by stature, after its ratite relative, the ostrich.
 It is endemic to Australia where it is the biggest local winged animal and the main surviving individual from the family Dromaius.
 The emu’s range covers the vast majority of Australia.

 See the fact file below for more information on the emu or alternatively, you can download our 25-page Emu worksheet pack to utilise within the classroom or home environment.